All-depth fishery

 Nearshore Fishery

 In all marine areas open to halibut fishing, there is a one-fish daily catch limit and no minimum size restriction.
-There is a four fish annual bag limit.
-Except, the bag limit is temporarily increased to six fish for August 17 - September 30, 2023 (dates subject to available quota).
-Anglers may obtain a free two-line catch record card for this period.
+There is a six fish annual bag limit.
 Anglers must record their catch on a WDFW catch record card.

-On days open to the all depth halibut fishery, sablefish, Pacific cod, flatfish species, yellowtail rockfish, widow rockfish, canary rockfish, redstriped rockfish, greenstriped rockfish, silvergray rockfish, chilipepper, bocaccio, and blue/deacon rockfish may be retained.
+On days open to the all-depth halibut fishery, sablefish, Pacific cod, flatfish species, yellowtail rockfish, widow rockfish, canary rockfish, redstriped rockfish, greenstriped rockfish, silvergray rockfish, chilipepper, bocaccio, and blue/deacon rockfish may be retained.
 Lingcod may be retained north of the Washington-Oregon border.
-The retention of yelloweye rockfish is prohibited.
+Retention of yelloweye rockfish is prohibited.

 Following the opening of the all-depth fishery, halibut retention with bottomfish on board is allowed in the nearshore area each Monday, Tuesday, and Wednesday, until the nearshore quota is taken.
 The nearshore area off WA is shoreward of 46°38.17' N. lat., 124°15.88' W. long., to the WA/OR border at 46°16.00' N. lat., 124°15.88' W. long. (then connecting to the 40-fathom depth contour in Oregon).